 - As a class, brainstorm a list of questions that highlight various points of controversy or debate within the issue.
-If applicable, this can be related to the initial prior-knowledge/KWL activity. - How has the interpretation of the 4th Amendment changed over the years?
+If applicable, this can be related to the initial prior-knowledge/KWL activity. - Can restorative justice be effectively incorporated into the United States' criminal justice system?
+Why or why not?
+In which circumstances?